 The French Major

 Students who major in French at Mount Holyoke may design their major around a particular topic, century, theme, or area—for example, French or Francophone studies, medieval studies, theatre studies, or gender/women’s studies.
 Majors work closely with their advisors to select courses, which might include courses in other Mount Holyoke departments or at one of the other Five Colleges.
-Our graduates use the analytical and expressive skills they acquire to succeed in a wide range of carrers, including education, government, law, international banking, publishing, and marketing.
+Our graduates use the analytical and expressive skills they acquire to succeed in a wide range of careers, including education, government, law, international banking, publishing, and marketing.

 The major requires a minimum of 32 credits and should include at least one 4-credit course taught in French during each semester of the junior and senior years.
+Click here to fill out the major requirement checklist.

 The French Minor